NdagiStanley/codango/README.md

 ## Installation
 1. Clone the repository and create a Virtual Environment.
 - Run `virtualenv <virtualenvname>` to create the virtual environment or `mkvirtualenv <virtualenvname>` if using virtualenv wrapper to create the virtual environment.
+2. Make sure pg_config is added to the PATH.
+If using OSX, `brew install postgresql`.
+If using linux, `sudo apt-get install libpq-dev python-dev`
-2. Install all the necessary requirements by running `pip install -r requirements.txt` within the virtual environment.
+3. Install all the necessary requirements by running `pip install -r requirements.txt` within the virtual environment.
-3. Configure your database configurations in a *development.py* and save in the settings folder (sample shown below)
+4. Configure your database configurations in a *development.py* and save in the settings folder (sample shown below)
-4. Create a *.env.yml* to hold all your environment variables, like your secret key, save in the same level as your README.md file (sample shown below)
+5. Create a *.env.yml* to hold all your environment variables, like your secret key, save in the same level as your README.md file (sample shown below)
-5. Run `bower install` to install all front end dependencies.
+6. Run `bower install` to install all front end dependencies.
 Please ensure you are on the same level with .bowerrc when you run this command
-6. Run `npm install` to install dependencies for compiling JSX to JS (React dependencies)
+7. Run `npm install` to install dependencies for compiling JSX to JS (React dependencies)
-7. Run `webpack --progress --colors --watch` to install dependencies for compiling JSX to JS (React dependencies)
+8. Run `webpack --progress --colors --watch` to install dependencies for compiling JSX to JS (React dependencies)
-8. Run `python manage.py collectstatic` to copy all your static files into the staticfiles directory
+9. Run `python manage.py collectstatic --noinput` to copy all your static files into the staticfiles directory
-9. Run `python manage.py makemigrations` and `python manage.py migrate` to create the necessary tables and everything required to run the application.
+10. Run `python manage.py makemigrations` and `python manage.py migrate` to create the necessary tables and everything required to run the application.
-10. Run `python manage.py runserver` to run the app.
+11. Run `python manage.py runserver` to run the app.
-11. Run coverage `coverage run manage.py test` to know how much the app is covered by automated testing.
+12. Run coverage `coverage run manage.py test` to know how much the app is covered by automated testing.
-12. View the report of the coverage on your terminal `coverage report`.
+13. View the report of the coverage on your terminal `coverage report`.
-13. Produce the html of coverage result `coverage html`.
+14. Produce the html of coverage result `coverage html`.

 ## Sample development.py
 ```